ArunGhataora/GitHub-Commands/README.md

 ```

 #### Once Changes Committed You Will Have To Raise A Pull Request
-- To have it marge tto the master branch you then raise a pull request via Github.com
+- To finally marge onto the master branch you then raise a pull request via Github.com